Coupled Domain-Boundary Variational Formulations For Hodge-Helmholtz Operators: Preliminaries

 On the other hand, the same observation implies that $\langle \mathbf{p},\nabla_\Gamma\gamma\mathbf{V})\rangle_{\tau}=\langle \mathbf{p},\gamma\nabla\mathbf{V})\rangle_{\tau}$ for any $\mathbf{V}\in\mathbf{H}_{\text{loc}}^1(\mathbb{R}^3)$, and thus that

 where we have remembered that the tangential divergence defined in Section \ref{sec: classical traces} was adjoint to the negative surface gradient.
-Recognizing the Helmholtz vector single-layer potential in the first expression on the right hand side of \eqref{eq: tangential trace Gamma} concludes the proof. \end{proof} \begin{greenFrameSymmetry} \begin{proposition} There exists a compact operator $\mathcal{C}_k:\mathcal{H}_N\rightarrow \mathcal{H}_N$ such that
+Recognizing the Helmholtz vector single-layer potential in the first expression on the right hand side concludes the proof. \end{proof}